 Your Full Sail credits may transfer, but it is at the discretion of the receiving school which credits they choose to accept.
 You will need to contact the school to which you wish to transfer.
-For more detailed information about transferring credits to other schools, check out our post on Full Sail Blog.
+For more information about your transfer credit scenario, call 800.226.7625 to speak to an Admissions Representative.

 You can contact Full Sail's Admissions Department at: 800.226.7625 toll free or at 407.679.6333.
 Admissions Representatives are available to answer your questions Monday through Friday from 9:00am to 6:00pm EST.

 You can find general tuition information and our current tuition rates here.

 Tuition covers all expenses such as textbooks, manuals, media, production materials, lab fees, technology fees, and other associated costs except as noted.
 The only additional fee is the cost of the LaunchBox package.
 The LaunchBox is an institutional fee separate from tuition at a discounted rate from Apple and other software and hardware providers.
 For the pricing information on LaunchBox, please contact Admissions at 800.226.7625.

 Here are the basics.
 You must: 1.
 Be a U.S. citizen or eligible non-citizen with a social security number.
 2. Be registered with the Selective Service (if you're a male over the age of 18).
 3. Be able to present a standard high school diploma or equivalent degree (GED).
 4. Not owe a refund on any previous government grants, taxes, or be in default on any previous government loans.
 5. Enroll in one of Full Sail's degree programs.

 For more details, visit our Financial Aid section.